 From 1985 to 2004, Mr. Goldman was an Audit Assurance Partner for Livingston Wachtell & Co., LLP, a NYC CPA firm with over 20 years of assurance, tax and advisory services, including advisory work for a large privately held world-wide manufacturing and distribution company with consolidated annual revenues of approximately $1 billion, as well as working as engagement audit partner auditing public companies.
 Since September 2004, Mr. Goldman has provided consulting services to numerous public companies on various financial projects and has government contracting accounting experience.

 Mr. Goldman has an MS Degree in Taxation from Pace University and Bachelor’s Degree in Business Administration with a concentration in Accounting.
-Mr. Goldman is a member of the New York State Society of CPAs and the American Institute of Certified Public Accountants, where he has served on the SEC Practice Committee and a Management Consulting Committee.
+Mr. Goldman serves on the Chief Financial Officers Committee of the New York State Society of CPAs and is a member of the American Institute of Certified Public Accountants, where he has served on the SEC Practice Committee and on the Management Consulting Committee.
 He has also been published in the New York CPA Journal.

-Mr. James Fornof is Vice President for Nuclear Program Management at Lightbridge Corporation, providing leadership, management and oversight of projects involving government funding, and assisting the company with the implementation of corporate goals and strategic initiatives.
+Mr. James Fornof is Vice President, Program Management at Lightbridge Corporation, providing leadership, management and oversight of projects, and assisting the company with the implementation of corporate goals and strategic initiatives.

 Prior to joining the company in 2018, Mr. Fornof held several senior roles in nuclear projects and operations and power services.
 He was Director of International Nuclear Operations at Fluor Power Group, a global Fortune 500 firm, where he was responsible for nuclear projects globally, including new build EPC, operating plant capital improvements and decommissioning.
 He led international nuclear development pursuits in the United Kingdom, Argentina, Poland and Saudi Arabia, including client interface, technology partnering, and supply chain development.